Factoring periodic maps into Dehn twists: Preliminaries

 \subsection{Decomposing periodic maps into irreducibles}

-In ~\cite{BPR,PKS}, a method was described to decompose an arbitrary non-rotational periodic element $F \in \Mod(S_g)$, for $g \geq 2$, into irreducible Type 1 components, which are realized as rotations of certain unique hyperbolic polygons with side-pairings. \begin{theorem} For $g \geq 2$, consider an irreducible Type 1 action $F \in {\Mod}(S_g)$ with Then $F$ can be realized explicitly as the rotation $\theta_F= 2\pi c_3^{-1}/n$ of a hyperbolic polygon $\P_F$ with a suitable side-pairing $W(\P_F)$, where $\P_F$ is a hyperbolic $k(F)$-gon with
+In ~\cite{BPR,PKS}, a method was described to construct an arbitrary non-rotational periodic element $F \in \Mod(S_g)$, for $g \geq 2$, by performing certain``compatibilties" on irreducible Type 1 actions.
+These Type 1 actions are in turn realized as rotations of certain unique hyperbolic polygons with side-pairings. \begin{theorem}[{\cite[Theorem 2.7]{PKS}}] For $g \geq 2$, consider an irreducible Type 1 action $F \in {\Mod}(S_g)$ with Then $F$ can be realized explicitly as the rotation $\theta_F= 2\pi c_3^{-1}/n$ of a hyperbolic polygon $\P_F$ with a suitable side-pairing $W(\P_F)$, where $\P_F$ is a hyperbolic $k(F)$-gon with

 and for $0 \leq m\leq n-1$,

 where $\displaystyle z \equiv m+qj \pmod{n}$ with $q= (n/n_2)c_3^{-1}$ and $j=n_{2}-c_{2}$. \end{theorem}